 Looking after your mind

 Mental health is something that we often forget about.
 We get so busy getting wrapped up in our lives that we don’t realise the effect life has on our mind.
 It is important that we all take time out of the day to pause, reflect and breathe.
-Doing simple things like breathing exercises, stretches even switching off technology can help your mental health.
+Doing simple things like breathing exercises, stretches and even switching off technology can help your mental health.
+Remember that it is okay not to be okay, especially during this time.

 Visit Mind to find out more.